borgbackup/borg/docs/internals/frontends.rst

     nfiles
         Number of regular files in the archive limits
-    Object describing the utilization of Borg limits
+    Object describing the utilization of |project_name| limits

     max_archive_size
-        Float between 0 and 1 describing how large this archive is relative to the maximum size allowed by Borg command_line
+        Float between 0 and 1 describing how large this archive is relative to the maximum size allowed by |project_name|
+command_line
     Array of strings of the command line that created the archive